-- Utilizing the PPS can be of great benefit to your LTC home however there needs to be a second step in place for residents indentified as having a PPS with a score of 30% or lower. - Tip: How will know that this initiative is successful?
-How long after training should you start monitoring and for how long?
-QI sheet- Appendix? - Tip: Lunch and Learn sessions were held for registered staff where the champions led a role play to demonstrate a care conference.
-See What to do if PPS is Lower Than 30%
+- Utilizing the PPS can be of great benefit to your LTC home however there needs to be a second step in place for residents indentified as having a PPS with a score of 30% or lower. - Tip: Lunch and Learn sessions were held for registered staff where the champions led a role play to demonstrate a care conference. - See What to do if PPS is Lower Than 30%